manifest/riak-acl/README.md

 ObjectBucket = {<<"riakacl_object_t">>, <<"riakacl-object">>},
 {ok, Pid} = riakc_pb_socket:start_link("192.168.99.100", 8087).

-%% Suppose we have a book and want to restrict access.
+%% Suppose we have "The Book" and want to restrict access.
 %% Let's allow the group "a" to read it and the group "b" to write to it. riakacl:put_object_acl(
-  Pid, ObjectBucket, <<"book">>,
+  Pid, ObjectBucket, <<"The Book">>,
   [ {<<"a">>, riakacl_rwaccess:new_dt(#{read => true})},
     {<<"b">>, riakacl_rwaccess:new_dt(#{write => true})} ]).